How to build a website like Fiverr

 As you continue to grow your marketplace, the chances are that you’ll want to extend and customize your platform to provide a better experience for your users.
 Building a marketplace is a continuous process - Fiverr has been around for more than ten years and is still adding new features!

-Working with Sharetribe Flex does take some technical skills, but if that’s not you, fear not!
+Custom-developing functionality on top of Sharetribe does take some technical skills, but if that’s not you, fear not!
 We can connect you with a Sharetribe Expert Partner.
 We also have a great guide full of useful tips on hiring a marketplace developer.
-Building your platform on Sharetribe Flex gives you the freedom to build out powerful new features and grow your marketplace without limits.
+Building a custom platform on Sharetribe gives you the freedom to build out powerful new features and grow your marketplace without limits.